From idea to a finished project

 Like nginx or PostgreSQL itself - not part of your project.

-26 platform modules are reused across 7 projects without writing a single line of their own.
-The Stripe module was written for CopyFrog and runs in Talking-to-AI and DEBT-Master.
-The same principle assembles an e-commerce site, an ERP, or an IoT platform — unique logic lives only in the top layer.
+Dozens of platform modules are reused across many projects without writing a single line of their own.
+The Stripe payment module, written for CopyFrog, is reused as-is in other projects - for example, in Apostol CSMS.
+The same principle assembles an e-commerce site, an ERP, or an IoT platform - unique logic lives only in the top layer.

 Workflow engine - as data